GaborFarkas1981/Customer-relationship-management-API/README.md

 - Abstraction: We can hide (not exposing) complex business logic by creating private methods for them and allowing access for only simplified logic

+- Polymorphism: Our CustumerServiceImpl class implements the CustomerServiceInterface, implements, and overrides all of its method.
-- Polymorphism: We can allow executing the same method with different outcome.
+  We can allow executing the same method with different outcome.
   - Method overriding: We can override the inherited methods of a superclass by using the same signature of the method, and we can implement a different business logic in it.
 To show that it is an overrode method we can use the @Override annotation.
   - Method overloading: We can create methods with the same name but different signature (order or number of different parameters)